-- No stipend is associated with this appointment, as the students receive credit for their participation through their home institution.
+- No stipend is associated with this appointment, as the students receive credit for their participation (HON 498)

 - Students will collaborate with a Mayo Clinic investigator on a research project.
-In some cases, the research project may evolve into the honors thesis project, if approved by the home institution and the Mayo Clinic investigator.
+In some cases, the research project may evolve into the honors thesis project, if approved by the thesis chair and the Mayo Clinic investigator.

 - Demonstrate a scholarly approach to biomedical problems and a willingness to learn new skills/ techniques that are needed to solve biomedical problems.